Quansight-Labs/ndindex/docs/slices.md

 work out well when combined with 0-based indexing ([reference](https://web.archive.org/web/20190321101606/https://plus.google.com/115212051037621986145/posts/YTUxbXYZyfi)).

-One might argue that there are instances in everyday life where 0-based counting is used.
+You might argue that there are instances in everyday life where half-open as well as 0-based semantics are used.
 For example, in the West, the reckoning of a person's age is typically done in a way that matches half-open 0-based indexing semantics.
-If has been less than 1 year since a person's birthdate, one would say they are "zero years old" (although typically they might use a smaller unit of measure such as months to avoid this).
+If has been less than 1 year since a person's birthdate, you might say they are "zero years old" (although typically you use a smaller unit of measure such as months to avoid this).
 And if tomorrow is my 30th birthday, then today I will say, "I am 29 years old", even though I am actually 29.99 years old (I may continue to say "I am 29 years old" tomorrow, but at least today no one would accuse me of lying).
 This matches the "half-open" semantics used by slices.
 The end date of an age, the birthday, is not accounted for until it has passed.

-This example shows that half-open semantics does indeed go nicely with 0-based counting, and it's indeed typically good to use one when using the other.
-But let us look closer at why ages are counted this way.
-The most typical instance where some reckoning starts at 0 instead of 1 is when measuring a distance.
-The distance from your house to the nearest pub may be "2 miles", but the distance from your house to itself is "0 miles".
-Age is also a distance: the distance in time from the present to your birthdate.
-On the other hand, when counting or enumerating individual objects, one always starts at 1.
-The notion of a "zeroth" object doesn't make sense because you are counting the objects themselves, not some quantity relating them.
-It doesn't make sense to start at 0 with an "unobject" because you are only counting objects, not non-objects.
-To put another way, when you teach a child how to count things, you teach them to enumerate the items starting at 1 ("1, 2, 3, ...").
-The number that is enumerated for the final object is equal to the number of items.
-This only works if you start at 1.

-So the question then becomes, should indexing work like a measurement of distance, which would naturally start at 0, or like an enumeration of distinct terms, which would naturally start at 0.
-If we think of an index as a pointer offset, as C does, then it is indeed a measurement of a distance.
-But if we instead think of an indexable array as a discrete ordered collection of items, then the notion of a measurement of distance is harder to justify.
-But enumeration is a natural concept for any ordered discrete collection.
+This example shows that half-open semantics do indeed go nicely with 0-based counting, and it's indeed typically good to use one when using the other.
+But age is a distance.
+It is the distance in time since a person's birthdate.
+So 0-based indexing makes sense for it.
+Half-open semantics play nicely with age not just because it lets us lie to ourselves about being younger than we really are, but because age is a continuous quantity which is reckoned by integer values for convenience.
+Since people rarely concern themselves with fractional ages, they must increment an age counter at some point, and doing so on a birthday, which leads to a "half-open" semantic, makes sense.
+But a collection of items like a list, array, or string in Python usually does not represent a continuous quantity which is discretized, but rather a quantity that is naturally discrete.
+So while half-open 0-indexed semantics are perfectly reasonable for human ages, the same argument doesn't make sense for collections in Python.

+When it comes to indexing, half-open semantics are problematic for a few
+reasons:

-A commonly touted benefit of half-open slicing semantics is that you can "glue" half-open intervals together.
+- A commonly touted benefit of half-open slicing semantics is that you can "glue" half-open intervals together.
 For example, `a[0:N] + a[N:M]` is the same as `a[0:M]`.
 But `a[1:N] + a[N+1:M]` is just as clear.
-People are perfectly used to adding 1 to get to the next term in a sequence.
-Both endpoints being included in a range are the standard semantics in both mathematics and everyday language.
-The first $n$ numbers are $1\ldots n$; the next $n$ numbers are $n+1\ldots 2n$.
-"The 70s" refers to the years 1970--1979.
+People are perfectly used to adding 1 to get to the next term in a sequence, and it is more natural to see `[1:N]` and `[N+1:M]` as being non-overlapping if they do not share endpoint values.
+Ranges that include both endpoints are standard in both mathematics and everyday language. $\sum_{i=1}^n$ means a summation from $1$ to $n$ inclusive.
+Formulas like $\sum_{i=1}^n a_i =
+  \sum_{i=1}^k a_i + \sum_{i=k+1}^n a_i$ are natural to anyone who has studied
-If you were to rewrite the previous two sentences using half-open semantics, anyone would tell you they were phrased wrong.
+  enough mathematics.
+If you were to rewrite the sentences "the first $n$ numbers are $1\ldots n$; the next $n$ numbers are $n+1\ldots 2n$", or "'the 70s' refers to the years 1970--1979" using half-open semantics, anyone would tell you they were phrased wrong.

-Another benefit of half-open intervals is that they allow the range `a[i:j]` to contain $j - i$ elements (assuming $0 \leq i \leq j$ and `a` is large enough).
+- Another benefit of half-open intervals is that they allow the range `a[i:j]` to contain $j - i$ elements (assuming $0 \leq i \leq j$ and `a` is large enough).
+I tout this myself in the guide above, since it is a useful [sanity check](sanity-check).
+However, as useful as it is, it isn't worth the more general confusion caused by half-open semantics.
+I contend people are perfectly used to the usual [fencepost](fencepost) offset that a range
-However, I contend people are perfectly used to the usual fencepost offset that a range $i\ldots j$ contains $j - i + 1$ numbers.
-Half-open semantics replace this fencepost error with more subtle ones, which arise from forgetting that the range doesn't include the endpoint, unlike most natural ranges that occur in day-to-day life.
+  $i\ldots j$ contains $j - i + 1$ numbers.
+Half-open semantics replace this
+  fencepost error with more subtle ones, which arise from forgetting that the range doesn't include the endpoint, unlike most natural ranges that occur in day-to-day life.
 See [wrong rule 3](wrong-rule-3) above for an example of how half-open semantics can lead to subtle fencepost errors.
-It is understood that the years 2010--2020 consist of 11 years.
-Look at any chart where the x-axis is decades, and you will see ranges like "2000--2009", not "2000--2010".

-The fencepost problem is fundamentally unavoidable.
+  It is true that including both endpoints in range can lead to [fencepost errors](fencepost).
+But the fencepost problem is fundamentally unavoidable.
 A 100 foot fence truly has one more fencepost than fence lengths.
-The best way to deal with the fencepost problem is not to try to change the way we count fenceposts, so that somehow 11 fenceposts is really only 10.[^fencepost-footnote] It is rather to reuse the most natural and intuitive way of thinking about the problem, which occurs both in programming and non-programming contexts.
+The best way to deal with the fencepost problem is not to try to change the way we count fenceposts, so that somehow 11 fenceposts is really only 10.[^fencepost-footnote] It is rather to reuse the most natural and intuitive way of thinking about the problem, which occurs both in programming and non-programming contexts, which is that certain quantities, like the number of elements in a range $1\ldots N$ will require an extra "+ 1" to be correct.

 [^fencepost-footnote]: [This blog
  post](https://betterexplained.com/articles/learning-how-to-count-avoiding-the-fencepost-problem/)
  has a nice writeup of *why* the fencepost problem exists.
+It's related to the difference between measurement and enumeration that I touched on earlier.

-Half-open semantics become particularly confusing when the step is negative.
+- Half-open semantics become particularly confusing when the step is negative.
   This is because one must remember that the end that is not included in the half-open interval is the second index in the slice, *not* the larger index (see wrong rules [1](wrong-rule-1) and [3](wrong-rule-3) above).
 Were both endpoints included, this confusion would be impossible, because positive and negative steps would be symmetric in this regard.

+In general, half-open semantics are naively superior because they have some properties that appear to be nice (easy unions, no +1s in length formulas).
+But the "niceness" of these properties ignores the fact that most people are already used to closed-closed intervals from mathematics and from everyday life, and so are used to accounting for them already.
+So while these properties are nice, they also break the natural intuition of how ranges work.
+Half-open semantics are also closely tied to 0-based indexing, which as I argued above, is itself problematic for many of the same reasons.

 Again, there is no way Python itself can change any of these things at this point.
 It would be way too big of a change to the language, far bigger than